hypertidy/lazyraster/README.md

 unlink(tf)
 ```

-Does it work on really big files?
+It does work on really big files.

-(This can’t work on your computer probably, but try it on your favourite
+(This example can’t work on your computer probably given use of local
-big file).
+raadtools, but try it on your favourite big file).

+This takes a fairly large grid and plots just enough detail by reading
+just enough detail for the plot space.
+That’s all that happens.

 ``` r
 library(raadtools)